junaid1460/v8-perf/compiler.md

 - can address optimization killers that Crankshaft couldn't b/c it never supported fundamental techniques needed to do so
 - as a result no specific syntax (like `try/catch`) inside a function will cause it not being optimized
 - other subtle optimization killers that made performance unpredictable are no longer an issue and if they are they can be easily fixed in TF
   - passing `undefined` as first parameter to `Math.max.apply`
   - mixing strict and sloppy modes
 - easier to support future JavaScript features as the JavaScript frontend is clearly separated from the architecture dependent backends
 - new language features are not useful by just being implemented
 - need to be fast (at least matching transpiled code), related optimizations are easier with new pipeline
-- need to support debugging and be inspectable, this is archieved via better integration with Chrome DevTools
+- need to support debugging and be inspectable, this is achieved via better integration with Chrome DevTools
 - new language features are easier optimized which makes them useable after much shorter time after they are introduced to v8 (previously performance issues for new features prevented